 The MySQL back-end needs access to the MySQL C client library (libmysqlclient.so).
-The location of this library is specified via \mysql-so-load-path\, which defaults to / usr/lib/libmysqlclient.so.
-Additional flags to ld needed for linking are specified via \mysql-so-libraries\, which defaults to ("-lc").
+The location of this library is specified via mysql-so-load-path, which defaults to / usr/lib/libmysqlclient.so.
+Additional flags to ld needed for linking are specified via mysql-so-libraries, which defaults to ("-lc").

-'''

-(asdf:operate 'asdf:load-op 'clsql-mysql)

-'''
+(mk:load-system :clsql-mysql)